-To help SMBs grasp the scope and dynamic of the current cyber threat landscape - and ultimately make decisions that reduce the likelihood and severity of cyberattacks - Devolutions surveyed decision-makers in SMBs worldwide on a variety of relevant topics, including privileged access management (PAM), password management practices, and cybersecurity trends.
+To help SMBs grasp the scope and dynamic of the current cyber threat landscape - and ultimately make decisions that reduce the likelihood and severity of cyberattacks - Devolutions surveyed decision-makers in SMBs worldwide on a variety of relevant issues in 2020 and 2021, which are even more critical now due to the pandemic and the heightened security risks related to remote workers.
+These issues include privileged access management (PAM), password management practices, and cybersecurity trends.